Lesterpaintstheworld/terminal-velocity/documentation/deduplication_findings.md

-# Deduplication Findings for "Terminal Velocity"
+# Deduplication Findings

-## Deduplication Findings for "Terminal Velocity"
+## Overview
+This document serves as a record of identified redundancies within the "Terminal Velocity" narrative.
+It includes similar information presented in various forms, along with their contexts.

 ### Overview
 This document serves as a record of identified redundancies within the "Terminal Velocity" narrative.
 It includes similar information presented in various forms, along with their contexts.